Ex-boyfriend arrested in connection with SUNY student's death

-WESTBURY, Long Island (WABC) --Authorities say a man is under arrest in connection with the homicide of a college student from Long Island, 22-year-old Haley Anderson.
+WESTBURY, Long Island (WABC) --Authorities say a man is under arrest in connection with the homicide of a college student from Long Island.

-Nicaragua National Police confirm to ABC News that Orlando Tercero was arrested Tuesday afternoon in connection with the killing.
+Nicaragua National Police confirm to ABC News that Orlando Tercero was arrested Tuesday afternoon in connection with the killing of 22-year-old Haley Anderson.

 Tercero is being transferred to the prison in El Chipote, which is about 40 miles southwest of the capitol, Managua.

-Earlier this week, Binghamton Police said they believe Tercero, Anderson's ex-boyfriend, had left on a flight from JFK in New York to Nicaragua last Friday.
+Earlier this week, Binghamton police said they believed Tercero, Anderson's ex-boyfriend, had left on a flight from JFK in New York to Nicaragua last Friday.

 Anderson's body was found in a Binghamton off-campus home by police around 1 p.m.
 Friday.